 Disneyland Nighttime Spectaculars

-There’s plenty of other nighttime spectaculars you can enjoy at Disneyland 4th of July while waiting for the fireworks!
-Some of these shows happen right before the fireworks happen so you can reserve your spot for one and stay in that same spot for the fireworks show.
+There are plenty of other nighttime spectaculars you can enjoy at Disneyland 4th of July while waiting for the fireworks!
+Some of these shows happen right before the fireworks happen, so you can reserve your spot for one and stay in that same spot for the fireworks show.

 Fantasmic!

-Fantasmic! takes place at 9PM on the Rivers of America and if you opt for a dining package, you will have front row viewing for both the show and the fireworks that start at 9:30 immediately after Fantasmic! ends making for a nice line up for both shows.
+Fantasmic! takes place on the Rivers of America and if you opt for a dining package, you will have front row viewing for both the show and the fireworks that start immediately after Fantasmic! ends making for a nice lineup for both shows.
 This can be a great strategy for managing the Disneyland 4th of July crowd levels.
 Fantasmic! is a wonderful nighttime show full of Disney magic from classic films featuring Mickey Mouse, daring stunts, fireworks, fire, projections and more.

 World of Color

-World of Color is a nighttime spectacular that takes place in California Adventure which tells the stories of beloved Disney movie on larger than life water fountains in front of Pixar Pier.
-This is a dazzling show and is a must see.
-It doesn’t exactly line up neatly with the fireworks so if you can see it on a different night, then that’s your best bet.
+World of Color is a nighttime spectacular that takes place in California Adventure which tells the stories of beloved Disney movies on larger-than-life water fountains in front of Pixar Pier.
+This is a dazzling show and is a must-see.
+It doesn’t exactly line up neatly with the fireworks, so if you can see it on a different night, then that’s your best bet.
 However, it’s possible to try and catch the second show that starts at 10:15PM if you hustle out of Disneyland (and you have a park hopper ticket!) and into California Adventure after the fireworks end.

 Military Musicians